-Try developing customer personas to narrow down your target audience and determine the type of people that will identify with your brand.
+Start with developing customer personas to narrow down your target audience and determine the types of people that will identify with your brand.

-Your best bet is to focus on channels that allow you to reach your target customer.
-Are you customers on Instagram, or on Facebook?
+Your strategy should be to focus on channels that allow you to reach your target customer.
+Are your customers on Instagram, or on Facebook?
 Are they driving in a car on a road near your business, or are they on a computer across the country?
 These are things to consider when deciding which advertising and marketing platforms you will use.

-Rather than using every single platform your business, it is better to focus more effort on the few that will be highly effective and have a high return on the time and money you’re investing into the marketing campaign.
+Rather than using every platform, it is better to focus your efforts on the ones that will be effective and yield a high return.

 How much are you willing to set aside to promote your brand?
-Advertising, print, influencers, and are all areas that may require extra spend in order to be done correctly ad effectively.
+Advertising, print, influencers, etc. are all areas that will require advertising spend in order to be done correctly and effectively.

 Figuring out how to segment this budget is another important decision you’ll face.
 If you’re just starting out, consider using organic marketing channels like SEO or social media before spending on ads.

 How to execute a strategy